MBS (TV channel)

-JOOY-DTV (channel 4), branded as Mainichi Broadcasting System (毎日放送, Mainichi Hōsō) (formerly known as from 1959 to 2011), is a Japanese television station serving as the Kansai region key station of the Japan News Network, owned-and-operated by a subsidiary of MBS Media Holdings with its studios being based in the Kita-ku ward of Osaka.
+JOOY-DTV (channel 4), branded as MBS (previously known as from 1959 to 2026), is a Japanese television station serving as the Kansai region key station of the Japan News Network.
+It is owned and operated by (previously known as from 2017 to 2026), a subsidiary of MBS Media Holdings, with its studios based in the Kita-ku ward of Osaka.

-From its sign on in 1959 to 2021, MBS operated as a unified broadcaster, with its radio and television operations being intact until 2017 when a major restructuring caused the operations to be held under the second incarnation of MBS.
-In 2021, the radio division was spun-off as a separate wholly owned subsidiary.
+From its inception in 1959 until 2021, MBS operated as a unified broadcaster, with its radio and television operations remaining intact until 2017, when a major restructuring placed the operations under the second incarnation of MBS.
+In 2021, the radio division was spun off as a separate, wholly owned subsidiary.

 Overview

-MBS is a core station of the Japan News Network (JNN), with TBS TV as its key station.
-MBS is a member of the "Five Company Federation" (comprising it, TBS, HBC, CBC and RKB) and is also a major shareholder of TBS Holdings.
-It distributes G-Guide EPG data, and used to distribute analog G-Guide program data to Tokushima Prefecture, where the only commercial TV station is affiliated to NNN/NNS.
+MBS is a core station of the Japan News Network (JNN), with TBS TV serving as its key station.
+MBS is a member of the "Five Company Federation" (comprising MBS, TBS, HBC, CBC, and RKB) and is a major shareholder of TBS Holdings.
+It distributes G-Guide EPG data and previously distributed analog G-Guide program data to Tokushima Prefecture, where Shikoku Broadcasting, the only commercial TV station there, is affiliated with NNN/NNS.

-During the 16 years and one month from the start of TV broadcasting until the network affair was resolved, it was a key station of NET (now TV Asahi) and was subsequently affiliated to the All-Nippon News Network (ANN) upon its opening.
-At the same time, Tokyo Channel 12 (currently TV Tokyo) was also connected to the station.
+For 16 years and one month, from the start of TV broadcasting until the networking issues were resolved, MBS was a key station of NET (now TV Asahi) and was subsequently affiliated with the All-Nippon News Network (ANN) upon its launch.
+During this time, Tokyo Channel 12 (currently TV Tokyo) was also affiliated with the station.